2e0byo/email/readme.md

 I use it with offlineimap and Emacs.

+Unlike various other offerings across he web, this is designed to be a single source of truth for email authentication.
+Implementing a new provider is as simple as subclassing and handling getting the refresh token.

 The refresh token is stored in a file, with permissions set to 600.  *It can be read by any process running as your user (and by root)*.
 Personally this doesn't bother me: email isn't secure anyway.
 You might want to subclass/edit